Kenantkurt/Greenweed-Financial-Insights/README.md

 ## What I Did

-- Collected and cleaned Greenweed’s daily operational and financial data
+- Collected and cleaned Greenweed’s daily operational and financial date
 - Calculated **daily and total revenues, costs, and margins**
 - Computed **average gross and operational margins**
 - Analyzed **advertising performance and total order volumes**